Method acting

-Marlon Brando's performance in Elia Kazan's film of A Streetcar Named Desire exemplifies the power of Stanislavski-based acting in cinema.
+Marlon Brando's performance in Elia Kazan's A Streetcar Named Desire (1951) is an example of Stanislavski-based acting in cinema.

 Method acting, known as the Method, is a group of rehearsal techniques that seek to encourage sincere and expressive performances through identifying with, understanding, and experiencing a character's inner motivation and emotions.
 Theatre practitioners built these techniques on Stanislavski's system, developed by the Russian and Soviet actor and director Konstantin Stanislavski and captured in his books An Actor Prepares, Building a Character, and Creating a Role.

-The approach was initially developed by three teachers who worked together at the Group Theatre in New York and later at the Actors Studio: Lee Strasberg, who emphasized the psychological aspects; Stella Adler, the sociological aspects; and Sanford Meisner, the behavioral aspects.
+The American version of this approach was developed and labeled "the Method" primarily by Lee Strasberg, who co-founded the Group Theatre in New York in 1931.
+Key members Stella Adler and Sanford Meisner eventually rejected aspects of Strasberg's technique and left the group.
+Adler was the only member of the Group Theatre to study with Stanislavski.
+Strasberg, Adler and Meisner all became noted acting teachers with differing approaches to the Method.
+Between them they helped train many prominent American stage and film actors of the post-World War II generation.

 History and development

 "The Method" is an elaboration of the "system" of acting developed by the Russian theatre practitioner Konstantin Stanislavski (1863–1938).
 In the first three decades of the 20th century, Stanislavski organized his training, preparation, and rehearsal techniques into a coherent methodology.
 The "method" brought together and built on the director-centred unified aesthetic and disciplined ensemble approach of the Meiningen company; the actor-centred realism of the Maly Theatre; and the naturalistic staging of André Antoine and the independent theatre movement.